 The output file will be automatically named to reflect the version and

-architecture of the new Velociraptor version, but you can choose any file name
+architecture of the new Velociraptor version, but you can choose any

 Then upgrade by installing the new server package using the relevant command below, according to your server’s packaging system.

-Debian-based server installation:
+Debian-based server upgrade:

 $ sudo dpkg -i velociraptor_server_0.74.2_amd64.deb